Sam Hughes: At war

 Hughes was infamous for belligerently giving orders to troops and their officers and he publicly criticized officers in front of their men, telling one officer who was speaking too quietly for his liking "Pipe up, you little bugger or get out of the service!"
 When Hughes addressed one officer as a captain, only to be told by the man that he was a lieutenant, Hughes promoted him on the spot to captain.
 When it was pointed out that he did not have that power as minister of defence, Hughes shouted "Sir, I know what I'm talking about!" and said if he wanted to promote the officer to a captain, then the officer was a captain.
 Hughes insisted on riding around the camp surrounded by an honour guard of lancers and shouting out orders for infantry manoeuvres long since removed from the training manuals like "Form square!"; when presented with such commands, the soldiers did their best to guess what it was he wanted them to do, though Hughes seemed well satisfied.
 Volunteer morale was challenged by inadequate tents, shortages of greatcoats, and confusion regarding equipment and storage.
 However, Hughes was praised for the speed of his actions by Prime Minister Borden and members of the cabinet.
 All of the officers Hughes chose to command the brigades and battalions of the First Contingent were Anglo-Canadians.
 François-Louis Lessard, a Permanent Force officer with an outstanding record in the Boer War was denied by Hughes permission to join the First Contingent even through his record certainly merited such an appointment.
 Lessard was a Permanent Force man, a Catholic and a French-Canadian, and for all reasons, Hughes would not allow him to join the CEF.
 Recruitment of volunteers in Quebec might have yielded better results if Lessard had been given a command position.
 By October 1914, the troops were mobilized and ready to leave for England.
 As the First Contingent embarked for Europe in Quebec City on 3 October 1914, Hughes sat astride his horse to deliver a speech that caused the men of the First Contingent to boo and jeer him.
-Borden wrote in his diary that Hughes's speech was "flamboyant and grandiloquent" and that "Everybody laughing at Sam's address."
+Borden wrote in his diary that Hughes's speech was "flamboyant and grandiloquent" and that "Everybody [was] laughing at Sam's address."